google/swiftshader/README.md

 On Windows, most applications can be made to use SwiftShader's DLLs by placing them in the same folder as the executable.
 On Linux, the `LD_LIBRARY_PATH` environment variable or `-rpath` linker option can be used to direct applications to search for shared libraries in the indicated directory first.

 In general, Vulkan applications look for a shared library named `vulkan-1.dll` on Windows (`vulkan-1.so` on Linux).
-SwiftShader's equivalent is named `libvk_swiftshader.dll`, which can be renamed to `vulkan-1.dll`.
+This 'loader' library then redirects API calls to the actual Installable Client Driver (ICD).
+SwiftShader's ICD is named `libvk_swiftshader.dll`, but it can be renamed to `vulkan-1.dll` to be loaded directly by the application.
 Alternatively, you can set the `VK_ICD_FILENAMES` environment variable to the path to `vk_swiftshader_icd.json` file that is generated under the build directory (e.g. `.\SwiftShader\build\Windows\vk_swiftshader_icd.json`).
 To learn more about how Vulkan loading works, read the [official documentation here](https://github.com/KhronosGroup/Vulkan-Loader/blob/master/loader/LoaderAndLayerInterface.md).

 Contributing
 ------------